wlperry/umd_biostats/ecostats_lectures/lecture_08/08_01_lecture_powerpoint.revealjs.md

 -   Common question: what is the **cause** of Y?
 -   Causality is challenging; modern statistics lacks clear language for causality
--   Strength of causal inference varies with study design
+-   Strength of causal inference varies with study design!
--   Key factor: control of confounding variables
+-   Key factor: control of confounding variables, non independence and correlated varaibles
 :::

 ::: {.column width="40%"}